 With pediatric chiropractic, we apply very gentle, low-amplitude adjustments to guide the vertebrae into the right position and restore normal nerve and blood flow as well as increase joint motion.
-All of our doctors have taken a minimum of 200 additional hours of training in pediatric chiropractic to know just the right amount of force to apply to adjust a child but not hurt them.
+All of our doctors have taken a minimum of 300 additional hours of training in pediatric chiropractic to know just the right amount of force to apply to adjust a child but not hurt them.
 They are all Webster-certified.
-Dr. Long, Dr. Ploy, and Dr. Patel are advanced Certified by the American Council of Chiropractic Pediatrics, an elite certification attained by only a handful of chiropractors in the United States.
+Dr. Long, Dr. Ploy, Dr. Patel, and Dr. Burk are advanced Certified by the American Council of Chiropractic Pediatrics, an elite certification attained by only a handful of chiropractors in the United States.
 Dr. Hanieh has also taken the coursework and is awaiting her final certification.

-Some may say they work with children, but all our pediatric chiropractors also receive additional training in craniosacral techniques.
+Some may say they work with children, but ALL our pediatric chiropractors also receive additional training in craniosacral techniques.